Future of Work

 25 June 2020

 Tim Connolly, CEO of Aptumus, was very pleased to be invited to talk to the Cloud Industry Forum on 24 June on the subject: "Why covid-19 is accelerating the move to hybrid human / machine business models".
-This is the first in a series of four posts based on Tim's talk.
+This is the first in a series of three posts based on Tim's talk.

 “Human to hybrid” is a phrase that was coined by Capita for an excellent research program that they ran during 2019.
 In those pre-covid times, they confirmed that many business leaders saw the human to hybrid transition as their most important strategic challenge over the next five years.
 The future viability of organisations becomes increasingly reliant on their ability to rapidly and effectively manage the move from traditional ways of working to a fully tech-enabled future state.